Ren-Logronio/water-monitoring-system/README.md

 │   └── *.js
 └── index.html
 ```
 To further explain, the index.html, and asset directory and files are generated from React build; React sends requests to */api* url and renders the consumed data.
-On the other hand, PHP is used to handle the requests from React, manages the internal backend logic and the transactions from the database. *The structure is reasonable enough to warrant the developer to pursue this insanity*
+On the other hand, PHP is used to handle the requests from React, manages the internal backend logic and the transactions from the database.

 ### Development Setup